nathanielburman/genders-project-dragonkin/README.md

 9. use the gender dragonkin to show love to other dragonkins

+10. Dragonkin is just a loving nod to Tiamat.
+Not to be used as a form of worship.
+And I mean it.

 i inventedr the gender in 2022 and in 2023 first quarter in the official Gender Census which can be found on X/twitter and on Google